pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 We’ll use primarily the first six terms throughout this article, so it’s best to familiarize yourself with them now.
 The other concepts will be explored in more detail in future articles (please [let me know](/workwithme/) if that is something you are interested in!).

-It's important to note that our focus in this article is on classic machine learning models designed for tabular data.
+Note: Our focus in this article is on classic machine learning models designed for tabular data.
 We won't be covering models built specifically for natural language processing, image recognition, or video analysis.
 However, it's worth mentioning that many problems in these domains often get transformed into tabular data problems, so some of the principles we discuss here may still apply in those contexts.
-With all of that out of the way, let’s move on to defining the problem and selecting an appropriate machine learning model.
+With all of that out of the way, let’s move on to training the machine learning model.

 # Model Training